 Who is covered under a surrogate’s medical policy?

-If a Lloyds policy is used, only the medical expenses related to the surrogate pregnancy can be processed through the plan.
+If a Surrogate Maternity Liability Insurance policy is used, only the medical expenses related to the surrogate pregnancy can be processed through the plan.
 It cannot be used for other medical expenses unrelated to the pregnancy; it does not cover any costs related to the IVF cycle.

 Nope!
 Medical insurance (including the Lloyd’s policy) will only cover medical treatment and does not cover the surrogate’s compensation.